stackrox/operator-index/README.md

         * `PREVIOUS_Y` and `PREVIOUS_Z` with minor and patch versions of the previous item (e.g., when you add `4.8.2` after `4.8.1`, that'd be `8` and `1`; when you add `4.9.0` after `4.8.3`, that'd be `8` and `3`),
         * `(Y-1)` with the value of `Y` minus 1 (e.g., when you add `4.8.2`, that'd be `7`).
-   3. If the item you added is not the last one in the `entries` list, i.e., not the highest version, adjust the following item in the `entries` list.
+   3. If the item you added is not the last one in the `entries` list, i.e., not the highest version, adjust the next item in the `entries` list.
       Set its `replaces:` to be `rhacs-operator.v4.Y.Z`.
       For example:
       ```yaml